-The system will allow sellers to create new Private Investment in Public Equity (aka.
-PIPE) issuances, and allow buyers to engage existing PIPE issuance.
+The system will allow makers to create new Private Investment in Public Equity (aka.
+PIPE) issuances, and allow takers to engage existing PIPE issuance.

-Timer Oracle, who is an external timer service provider that provides timing information.
+Timer Oracle, who is an external timer service provider that provides timing triggers to NUTS technology platform.

 Financial Service Providers have created the PIPE instruments using the NUTS protocol;

-Buyers deposits the fundraised token to the PIPE issuance.
-The fundraised token is available for withdrawal by seller;
+Taker deposits the fundraised token to the PIPE issuance.
+The fundraised token is available for withdrawal by maker;

-When the release date arrives, the issued token is available for withdrawal by the buyer.
+When the release date arrives, the issued token is available for withdrawal by the taker.

-If seller fails to deposit the issued token in time, the issuance becomes unfunded;
+If maker fails to deposit the issued token in time, the issuance becomes unfunded;

-If buyer fails to deposit the fundraised token in time, the issuance becomes delinquent;
+If taker fails to deposit the fundraised token in time, the issuance becomes delinquent;

 If there is no engagement in time, the issuance completes with no engagement.